ccn-ccn/MyNetworkSocial/README.md

 ### **Step 1: Content Delivery Network (CDN)**

-* All uploads start on the Central CDN for moderation
+* All uploads start on the CDN for moderation
 * Automated checks ensure compliance before distribution
 * Ability to remove harmful or illegal content